xinhe-lab/lab-wiki/public/compbio_tutorial/rare_variants.md

 In this tutorial we'll be working with data on the University of Chicago's `gardner` cluster run by the CRI.
 [You can learn more about gardner here.](https://github.com/stephenslab/gardner)
 I'll be assuming that the data is already in VCF(gz) format stored at `/gpfs/data/xhe-lab/ncbi_2`.
 And that if you got the data from db-GaP, that it's been decrypted with `vdb-decrypt`.
 You can run `vdb-decrypt` using

-The tangled file: `no` can be found here: <https://github.com/ptb_workflowr/tree/master/compbio_tutorial/no>

     module load gcc/6.2.0
     module load sra-tools